The-Music-Makers/robotic-recorder-player/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0
+This project is licensed under the GNU General Public License v3.0 and CERN OHL v2.0